UiP9AV6Y/docker-container-discovery/README.md

 # Docker Container Discovery

-*Docker Container Discovery* (DCD) is a service discovery too for Docker containers.
+*Docker Container Discovery* (DCD) is a service discovery tool for Docker containers.
 It exposes container addresses via DNS as they come and go.
 Utilizing a templating system, the available records can be adjusted to various deployment scenarios.